Text consolidated by Valsts valodas centrs (State

 7) other personal service activities (NACE Code: S96).

-shall not grant the permit to apply the direct tax reliefs for
+(42) The permit to apply the direct tax reliefs in

-that laid down in Section 1, Paragraph two, Clause 4.1
+respect of that specified in Section 1, Paragraph two, Clause

 1) growing of tobacco (NACE Code: A01.15);